Akbuzat: Plot

 The main hero of the epic poem Akbuzat is Hauban.
 He travels to the underwater kingdom Shulgen to search for the сurly horse Akbuzat and the diamond sword Ural-batyr.
-He destroys the kingdom, frees Akbuzat, and returns to liberate his people from slavery under Khan Masim.
+He destroys the kingdom, frees Akbuzat.
+Hauban then receives protection from the heavenly horse, which also transforms him completely, allowing him to defeat monsters of the lower world.
+After getting out of the water, he returns to liberate his people from slavery under Khan Masim.